You are eligible to apply for the Civil Service Fast Stream if you satisfy both the Nationality and Right to

-On your homepage there will be a new section with questions to be completed, these should be completed within 7 days of passing the Video Interview.
+On your homepage there will be a new section with questions to be completed, these must be completed within 7 days of passing the video interview or your application will be expired.
 The number of links will vary depending on which schemes you have passed the Video Interview for, and you may complete the questions in any order.

-You need to complete the extra information section before you can progress for any of your schemes.
-If you decide that you do not want to progress a particular scheme that requires extra information you can withdraw from that scheme, and the requirement to complete those scheme specific questions will be removed.
+You need to complete the additional information section for all your preferred schemes before you can progress for any of your schemes.
+If you decide that you do not want to progress a particular scheme that requires additional information you can withdraw from that scheme, and the requirement to complete those scheme specific questions will be removed.

 For the scheme specific questions you will be asked to download a document with the questions on it.
 Follow the instructions in the document and copy and paste your answer and the heading into the response box on the application service.

 We aim to assess the extra information within two weeks of it being submitted.
-You must complete all of the extra information questions before you can progress for any of your schemes.
-If you decide that you do not want to progress a particular scheme that requires extra information you can withdraw from that scheme, and the requirement to complete those scheme specific questions will be removed.
+You must complete all of the additional information questions before you can progress for any of your schemes.
+If you decide that you do not want to progress a particular scheme that requires additional information you can withdraw from that scheme, and the requirement to complete those scheme specific questions will be removed.

-If you are successful at the Video interview and you have either (or both) the Commercial or Finance schemes as a preference then you will be asked to complete a timed online Numerical Tests.
-You will be sent a separate email to give you instructions on how to complete the test and will be required to complete this within 7 days of the time and date of the email.
-Candidates who have had additional time agreed for the e-Tray due to a workplace adjustment will also be given this for the Numerical Test.
+If you are successful at the video interview and you have either (or both) the Commercial or Finance schemes as a preference then you will be asked to complete a timed online numerical test.
+Candidates who have had additional time agreed due to a workplace adjustment will be given this for the numerical test.